 Under the leadership of PIBC's second president Dr. William Wood (1995-2002) the Guam campus moved from rented facilities onto its present campus in Mangilao, which was purchased in 1997, and began operations there in the spring of 1999.
-Current president, Dr. David Owen, assumed the leadership of the school in January of 2003.
+The school's third president, Dr. David Owen, lead the school from 2003 through 2016.
+Reverend Howard Merrell has served first as interim president, and now president, since 2017.